-4.C.
-Numerical Discussions
+4.3 Numerical Discussions

 To obtain the numerical results, we use the following assumption and parameter settings.
 For the MLDA, we assume that 1,000 wavelengths are always used.
 For the e-MLDA and the MALDA, we set the utilization rate of each lightpath to be under 70%.
 If the rate of utilization of a lightpath is greater than that value, we set up new lightpaths.
+For safer operation, we might limit the maximum amount of traffic accommodated at the IP router to, e.g., 70% of its processing capability.
+In this evaluation, however, we regard the IP router's processing capacity as the maximum amount of traffic accommodated by it for simplicity.
 In the case of the e-MLDA, the logical topology is built on the assumption that 1,000 wavelengths are available.
 Then, we have simply removed the unnecessary optical amplifiers after the logical topology has been built for fair comparison with the MALDA.
 In the MALDA, the number of amplifiers on each fiber is determined by the algorithm presented in Section 3.
-For this, we have assumed that $W_1 = 200$, $W_i = 100$ and $N{max} = 9$.
+For this, we have assumed that $W_1 = 200$ , $W_i = 100$ and $N{max} = 9$ .